flashbots/cvm-reverse-proxy/README.md

 ### Command line arguments

-- `--listen-addr`: address to listen on (default: "127.0.0.1:8080")
+- `--listen-addr value`: address to listen on (default: "127.0.0.1:8080")
-- `--target-addr`: address to proxy requests to (default: "https://localhost:80")
+- `--target-addr value`: address to proxy requests to (default: "https://localhost:80")
-- `--server-attestation-type`: type of attestation to expect and verify (none, azure-tdx) (default: "azure-tdx")
+- `--server-attestation-type value`: Deprecated and not used.
+Server attestation types are set via the measurements file.
-- `--server-measurements`: optional path to JSON measurements enforced on the server
+- `--server-measurements value`: optional path to JSON measurements enforced on the server
 - `--verify-tls`: verify server's TLS certificate instead of server's attestation.
-Only valid for server-attestation-type=none.
+Only valid when not specifying measurements. (default: false)
-- `--tls-ca-certificate`: additional CA certificate to verify against (PEM) [default=no additional TLS certs].
+- `--tls-ca-certificate value`: additional CA certificate to verify against (PEM) [default=no additional TLS certs].
 Only valid with --verify-tls.
-- `--client-attestation-type`: type of attestation to present (none, auto, dcap-tdx, azure-tdx) (default: "none")
+- `--client-attestation-type value`: type of attestation to present (none, auto, azure-tdx, dcap-tdx).
+Set to 'dummy' to use remote quote provider. (default: "none")
 - `--log-json`: log in JSON format (default: false)
-- `--log-debug`: log debug messages (default: false)
+- `--log-debug`: log debug messages (default: true)
-- `--log-dcap-quote`: log dcap quotes to folder quotes/ (default: false)
+- `--log-dcap-quote`: log dcap quotes to folder quotes/ (default: false) [$LOG_DCAP_QUOTE]
+- `--dev-dummy-dcap value`: URL of the remote dummy DCAP service.
+Only with --client-attestation-type dummy. [$DEV_DUMMY_DCAP]
 - `--help, -h`: show help